dlewis27/SSRgenotyper/README.md

 ## How it Works

-SSRgenotyper will go through the reference file, finding the SSRs and the specified number of flanking nucleotides on both sides of the SSR.
-It then goes through each SAM file, finding reads that mapped to the reference sequence, and looks the SSR pattern and matching flanking nucleotides.
-A call is then made based on the number of SSR units.
+SSRgenotyper identifies reads mapping to each of the SSR in the modified reference file for each of the SAM files and makes a genotypic call based on the number of SSR units.
+Processing of the SAM files is very fast with minimal memory utilization.

+usage: python3 SSRgenotyper.py <my_modified_reference.fasta> <SamFiles.txt> <OutputFile>

 ## Output